-CulturalDC purchased the Source Theatre at 1835 14th Street, NW in October 2006 with the vision of redeveloping the theatre’s multi-use performing arts space.
+CulturalDC purchased the Source Theatre in October 2006 with the vision of redeveloping the theatre’s multi-use performing arts space.
 Source’s 150-seat black box is vital to the area’s small and medium-sized arts organizations because the space is intimate, flexible, and affordable.
 Following an extensive $3.5 million renovation begun in early 2008, Source now provides a classroom, rehearsal studio, and administrative space.

 Through 2017 it was home to the annual Source Festival, a space for new plays.
 In addition to the black box, Source houses three resident companies and area performing arts groups that maintain offices on the second floor of the building.

-Source Theatre is located at 1835 14th St NW at the corner of 14th and T St. Closest Metro Station: U St. (Green/Yellow Line); Street Parking: Yes, paid and unpaid.
+Located at 1835 14th St NW, Washington, DC.
+Closest Metro Station: U St. (Green/Yellow Line); Street Parking: Yes, paid and unpaid.

 JEFFERSON PINDER: THIS IS NOT A DRILL (PAST)

 In the late summer and early fall of 1919, violence and uprising erupted across the United States.
 Hundreds of Black lives were lost in the midst of a transitory period of unrest and hostility that was named The Red Summer.
 For summer 2019, Pinder embarked on a classic American journey: a road trip to visit major sites of The Red Summer.